-2. Those who gladly return home.
+2. Those who like to return home.

-And watching the sun set behind the limestone pillars in Ha Long Bay (while listening to strangers on the next lounge chairs having a heated argument about whether or not to be envious of the karaoke party on the neighboring ship—true story), will never beat the feeling of coming home after being away for a couple weeks.
+For these travelers, watching the sun set behind the limestone pillars in Ha Long Bay (while listening to strangers on the next lounge chairs having a heated argument about whether or not to be envious of the karaoke party on the neighboring ship—true story), will never beat the feeling of coming home after being away for a couple weeks.
 Because to them, coming home is one of the best feelings in world, knowing that there is a place on this planet that is waiting for them, where they can be happy and themselves and home.